 Activities might include presenting workshops on academic issues, wellness or mental healthissues, and special topics relevant to culturally diverse students; meeting with the coordinator; and attending events at the cultural houses.
 Regardless of team involvement, all CCPs gain awareness, experience, and cultural competencies skills to provide inclusive and culturally responsive outreach programming.

 These are independent projects that the CCPs choose and create.
 SIP’s must be relevant to the Counseling Center Mission and result in a tangible product or service.
 They may also be individual projects that fit with one of their other project/service assignments.
-Some past projects have included developing a brochure for out-of-state transfer students; facilitating a coming out support group for LGBT students; developing a support group for LGBT students of color; preparing a multi-disciplinary show focused on AIDS in Africa to promote awareness and raise money; work with “Locks for Love” to donate hair to cancer victims; create a workshop for students with hidden disabilities and chronic pain; develop a workshop on religious diversity on campus; etc.
+Some past projects have included developing a brochure for out-of-state transfer students; facilitating a coming out support group for LGBTQIA+ students; developing a support group for LGBTQIA+ students of color; preparing a multi-disciplinary show focused on AIDS to promote awareness and raise money; work with “Locks for Love” to donate hair to cancer victims; create a workshop for students with hidden disabilities and chronic pain; develop a workshop on religious diversity on campus; etc.

 Potential and Past Involvement